Archaic Triad: Dumézil's analysis

 Similarly in Rome, Jupiter was the supreme ruler of the heavens and god of thunder, represented on earth by the rex, king (later the rex sacrorum) and his substitute, the Flamen Dialis, the legal aspect of sovereignty being incarnated also by Dius Fidius, Mars was the god of military prowess and a war deity, represented by his flamen Martialis; and Quirinus the enigmatic god of the Roman populus ("people") organised in the curiae as a civilian and productive force, represented by the Flamen Quirinalis.

 Apart from the analysis of the texts already collected by Wissowa, Dumézil stressed the importance of the tripartite plan of the regia, the cultic centre of Rome and official residence of the rex.
 As recorded by sources and confirmed by archeological data it was devised to lodge the three major deities Iupiter, Mars, and Ops, the deity of agricultural plenty, in three separate rooms.

-The cult of Fides involved the three Flamines Maiores: they were carried to the sacellum of the deity together in a covered carriage and officiated with their right hand wrapped up to the fingers in a piece of white cloth.
+The cult of Fides involved the three Flamines Maiores: They were carried to the sacellum of the deity together in a covered carriage and officiated with their right hand wrapped up to the fingers in a piece of white cloth.
 The association with the deity that founded divine order (Fides is associated with Iupiter in his function of guardian of the supreme juridical order) underlines the mutual interconnections among them and of the gods they represented with the supreme heavenly order, whose arcane character was represented symbolically in the hidden character of the forms of the cult.

 The spolia opima were dedicated by the person who had killed the king or chief of the enemy in battle.
 They were dedicated to Jupiter in case the Roman was a king or his equivalent (consul, dictator or tribunus militum consulari potestate), to Mars in case he was an officer and to Quirinus in case he was common soldier.
-The sacrificial animals too were in each case that of the respective deity, i. e. an ox to Jupiter, solitaurilia to Mars and a male lamb to Quirinus.
+(Note: In Spolia opima p.
+302 L 2nd, s.v.; Sextus Pompeius Festus writes Ianus Quirinus, which possibly identifies Quirinus as an epithet of Ianus.)
+The sacrificial animals too were in each case that of the respective deity, i.e. an ox to Jupiter, solitaurilia to Mars, and a male lamb to Quirinus.